 For many couples, the beginning of relationships is the easy part, but progressing relationships to the next stage sometimes takes a little more finesse.
 Does your relationship need a little help progressing to the next stage?
 You're not alone.
 Fear of commitment is a biggie when it comes to long-lasting relationships.
-Of course there are other issues as well.
+Of course, there are other issues as well.
+Learn how to move your relationship to the next level in a healthy way.

 There isn't one set formula to use in progressing relationships.
 Obviously, your relationship's success depends on two very important factors…you and your partner.
 Communication is obviously one of the most important points of any relationship, whether it be in the work place or in your personal life.
 A relationship will really never grow beyond the surface and into something deeper if the two people involved aren't willing to talk!
-By talk, I don't just mean the trivialities of the day, but instead a sharing of each other's hopes and dreams.
-Before you jump into each other's secret thoughts, however, you'll want to take it a bit slow.
+Talk doesn't just mean the trivialities of the day, but instead a sharing of each other's hopes and dreams.
+Before you jump into each other's secret thoughts; however, you'll want to take it a bit slow.

 Sometimes it might seem easier to progress a relationship online simply because you don't have to talk face to face.
 There is safety in anonymity, right?
 If you don't like what you read, or you're embarrassed about what you typed online, you can simply disappear into the cyber world.
 However, if you are developing an enjoyable online experience with someone else, it may be time to progress to the next step…meeting face to face.
 You can only hide behind the computer screen for so long.
 When you first start chatting, remember that what you share with the other person should be the truth, just in case you one day meet in person and a solid relationship develops!